perl6/reports/irc-summary/README.md

-Summaries contain news items from week leading up to the date in the filename.
+Summaries contain news items from the week leading up to the date in the filename.